FurkanPal/weather_alert/README.md

 - **AccuWeather API Endpoint**: The script uses the forecast API endpoint (`http://dataservice.accuweather.com/forecasts/v1/hourly/1hour/{location}`) to fetch weather data for a specific location.

-- **Twilio Integration**: If rain is predicted within the next 12 hours, the script sends an SMS alert using Twilio.
+- **Twilio Integration**: If storm is predicted within the next 12 hours, the script sends an SMS alert using Twilio.
 Ensure you have sufficient Twilio credits or balance to send SMS messages.

-- **Nominatim Api**: This api will pull your location `query_params` dictionary to specify the location to check the weather where ever you are.
-You can also adjust other parameters such as `exclude` to include or exclude specific weather data (e.g., current weather, minutely forecast, daily forecast).
+- **ipinfo Api**: This api will pull your location to specify the location for check the weather where ever you are.

 ## Customization